Loading...

 Open year-round

-Please come here by public transportation during New Year’s Day (January 1st through the 3rd) and Nozaki Mairi festival (May 1st through the 8th) due to traffic restrictions.
+Parking is not available during New Year's (January 1st to 3rd) and Nozaki Mairi (May 1st to 8th) due to traffic restrictions.
+Please use public transportation.

-Climb the stone steps within the premise and walk for 12 minutes
+Climb the stone steps to the temple grounds, approximately 12 minutes on foot

 072-833-8881